shanelonergan/shanelonergan.github.io/_posts/2020-02-23-stripe-api.md

 > It is important to note that Stripe will interpret payment amounts as the *lowest unit of the currency you are using*.
 We are using USD, so the lowest unit would be a cent.
 Thus, we need to multiply our price in dollars by 100 to get the number of cents.

 As for the charge, we will want to make an object containing a key of token, pointing to the ID of the token returned from our Checkout.
-We then want to make a fetch request to our API (which we havn't created yet), passing in our config object.
+We then want to make a fetch request to our API (which we haven't created yet), passing in our config object.
 Our final code for this onToken method should like something like this:

 ```js
 const onToken = (token) => {